 The "right to well-being" means the possibility of living like human beings, and of bringing up children to be members of a society better than ours, whilst the "right to work" only means the right to be always a wage-slave, a drudge, ruled over and exploited by the middle class of the future.
-The right to well-being is the Social Revolution, the right to work means nothing but the Treadmill of Commercialism.
-It is high time for the worker to assert his right to the common inheritance, and to enter into possession of it.
+The right to well-being is the Soor at most at Collectivism - both being but two different forms of the present wages' system.